bolna-ai/bolna/README.md

 ## Example agents to create, use and start making calls
-You may try out different agents from [example.bolna.dev](https://examples.bolna.dev).
+You may try out different agents from the [Agents Library](https://www.bolna.ai/docs/agents-library).

 ## Programmatic usage (minimal example)